Website Design Checker: How to Audit Your Site’s Visual Design in 5 Minutes

 Most websites look “fine” but still fail to convert.
 This guide shows you a simple 5-minute design audit to quickly identify visual problems and fix them without needing design expertise.

 You built your website.
 It looks good to you.
-But “looks good to me” isn’t a design strategy—it’s a guess.
+But "looks good to me" isn't a design strategy — it's a guess.

-The good news: you don’t need to be a designer to spot design problems.
-You need a systematic way to check what’s working and what isn’t.
+Most website owners never audit their design.
+They tweak colors, swap images, and rearrange sections based on gut feelings.
+Meanwhile, visual problems silently drive visitors away.
+The good news: you don't need to be a designer to spot these problems.
+You need a systematic way to check what's working and what isn't.
 This guide gives you a 5-minute visual design audit you can run on any page, right now.

 Why Most Websites Have Hidden Design Problems

-Visitors can’t find the CTA — It blends into the page or sits below the fold
+- Visitors can't find the CTA — it blends into the page or sits below the fold

-The message doesn’t register — The headline gets lost among competing elements
+- The message doesn't register — the headline gets lost among competing elements

-Trust signals are invisible — Testimonials and logos exist but nobody notices them
+- Trust signals are invisible — testimonials and logos exist but nobody notices them

-Mobile experience breaks — A layout that works on desktop falls apart on phones
+- Mobile experience breaks — a layout that works on desktop falls apart on phones

 These aren't bugs.
 They're design hierarchy problems.
 And they're invisible to you because you already know where everything is.
 First-time visitors don't.